SofiMetel/pands-project/README.md

 # 2. The Fisher Iris Data Set Research Online
 <a name="2.-the-fisher-iris-dataset"></a>

 The data set consists of 50 samples from each of three species of Iris (Iris setosa, Iris virginica and Iris versicolor).
 Four features were measured from each sample: the length and the width of the sepals and petals, in centimeters.
 Based on the combination of these four features, Fisher developed a linear discriminant model to distinguish the species from each other.
-Fisher's paper was published in the Annals of Eugenics and includes discussion of the contained techniques' applications to the field of phrenology.[1] https://en.wikipedia.org/wiki/Iris_flower_data_set#cite_note-5
+Fisher's paper was published in the Annals of Eugenics and includes discussion of the contained techniques' applications to the field of phrenology.[Wikipedia page about dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set#cite_note-5)

 The Iris dataset is a popular dataset used in machine learning and data science.
 It consists of 150 observations of iris flowers, with 50 observations for each of the three species - Setosa, Versicolor, and Virginica.
 The dataset includes four features - sepal length, sepal width, petal length, and petal width.